 - packet parity errors

 - packet time-phase errors

 - packet unroutable errors (e.g. a locally-sourced multicast packet which doesn't match any entry in the multicast router).

-- wrong packet length.
+- The University of Manchester - wrong packet length.

 • a mechanism is required to disable a multicast router entry if it fails.
 Possible just an 'entry valid' bit?